timproDev/m-fed-sandbox/readme.md

 ```html
 <img class=“right-rail-top”>
 ```
 There are no hard rules as of yet around interpreting and establishing the correct naming approach.
 We just need to use our best judgement as well as invite collaboration and encourage a shared vocabulary.
-Link [https://css-tricks.com/semantic-class-names/]
+[Ref Link](https://css-tricks.com/semantic-class-names/)

 The overall file model is structured as Block, State, Modification and Theme.